ash-project/ash/documentation/topics/policies.md

 To understand what `actor(:_primary_key)` means, see the Filter Templates section in `Ash.Filter`

 Additionally, some checks have more expensive components that can't be checked before the request is run.
 To enable those, use the `access_type :runtime`.
 All checks that can be implemented as filters or strict checks will still be done that way, but this enables checks to run their `check/4` callback if necessary.

-### Custom checks

-See `Ash.Policy.Check` for more information on writing custom checks, which you will likely need at some point when the built in checks are insufficient

 ## Policy Breakdowns